hummel22/VideoReduce/README.md

 ./setup_backend.sh
 ```

-The script creates `.venv/`, installs dependencies, applies SQLite migrations, and starts `uvicorn` with the queue worker.
+The script creates `.venv/`, installs dependencies with `uv`, applies SQLite migrations, and starts `uvicorn` with the queue worker.
 Logs are written to `/tmp/videoreduce-api.log`.

 During this process the Vue dashboard is compiled into static assets under `backend/app/static/frontend/`.
 Node.js 18 or newer